apache/airflow/BREEZE.rst

   -l, --skip-mounting-local-sources
-          Skips mounting local volume with sources - you get exactly what is in the docker image rather than your current local sources of airflow.
+          Skips mounting local volume with sources - you get exactly what is in the docker image rather than your current local sources of Airflow.

   ****************************************************************************************************
    Assume answers to questions